-For I did not speak on My own initiative, but the Father Himself who sent Me has given Me a commandment as to what to say and what to speak." -John 12:49
+That is precisely the pattern Jesus, Himself, followed.
+Over and over again, He repeated, "I do nothing on My own initiative" (John 8:28; see also John 5:30; 8:42; 10:18; and 14:10).
+This becomes especially exciting when you see the parallel between the ministry Jesus did-and the "greater works" His Spirit capacitates you to do (John 14:10, 12).
+Just as the Father abiding in Jesus instructed Him to do and say miraculous things, so the Spirit abiding in you teaches and coaches you to act and speak!
+Like Jesus, the Spirit does "not speak on His own initiative," but discloses to you "whatever He hears" (John 16:13).
 Can you see how important it is to develop "ears to hear" (Matthew 11:15), and to follow the Spirit's leading (Romans 8:14)?
 As you become more and more familiar with the Holy Spirit and His guidance, you will be able to act and speak in ways that powerfully impact other people.
 The Holy Spirit's purpose in your life is two-fold: (1) to deepen your intimacy with God the Father and the Son; and, (2) to heighten your capacity for loving ministry to others.
 That is why being baptized in the Spirit (super)naturally gives place to such exciting not-me-on-my-own spiritual experiences like praying in the Spirit.
 Spirit-to-spirit communication [(God's) Spirit to (your) spirit] produces spiritual ministry.